sufforest/SolidBin/README.md

 ## <a name="preprocessing"></a>Citation
 Wang Z., et al. "SolidBin: Improving Metagenome Binning with Semi-supervised Normalized Cut."
 Bioinformatics.
 2019 Apr 12. pii: btz253. doi: 10.1093/bioinformatics/btz253.

+Note: If you cite SolidBin in your paper, please specify the mode of SolidBin you used in your paper to avoid confusion .
+Thank you.